ioThio/User-Data-Plugin/README.md

 This is a simple WordPress Plugin that allows you to display Registered User's Data (Username, Email, Group Name, Website and Biographical Info) on the front-end of your WordPress site, using a shortcode.
-You will need to download the zip file "ios-pluign.php.zip" and go to your Dashboard under Plugins->Add New->Choose File, install the .zip file and activate the plugin.
+You will need to download the zip file "ios-plugin.php.zip" and go to your Dashboard under Plugins->Add New->Choose File, install the .zip file and activate the plugin.

 After that you can use the shortcode block,